oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 does not require a bearer to prove possession of cryptographic key material (proof-of-possession).

-Bearer tokens may be extended to include proof-of-possession techniques by other specifications.
+Bearer tokens may be enhanced with proof-of-possession specifications such as mTLS {{RFC8705}} to provide proof-of-possession characteristics.

 ### Authenticated Requests